towolf/towolf.github.com/docs/PsychTests/AlphaBlendingTest.markdown

 any of these tests individually, or call TestAlphaBlending to perform them all:

-AlphaBlendSettingTest \-
+AlphaBlendSettingTest -
   Test the [Screen](/docs/Screen)\('BlendFunction'\) recalls previously stored alpha values.

-AlphaMultiplicationTest \-
+AlphaMultiplicationTest -
   Test that alpha multiplication by values 0 and 1 \([Screen](/docs/Screen) 255\) works
   with perfect precision.
 OpenGL guarantees perfect precision for those alpha values only.

-AlphaMultiplicationAccuracyTest \-
+AlphaMultiplicationAccuracyTest -
   Measure the precision of alpha values between 0 and 1 \([Screen](/docs/Screen) 0 and 255\) by
-  drawing to the screen, then taking the difference between what was drawn to the screen and results of simulated blending done with double\-precision floats.
+  drawing to the screen, then taking the difference between what was drawn to the screen and results of simulated blending done with double-precision floats.

-AlphaAdditionTest \-
+AlphaAdditionTest -
   Test that addition of source and destination terms has perfect precision.